 25 Oct 1983: The Estates Bursar and the Head Gardener reported on the difficulties of grazing Scholars’ Piece during the summer.
 Although sheep were in the meadow they were continually escaping under the railings and causing havoc elsewhere in the college.
 (Gardens Committee Minutes)

-- George Salt's Garden Journal, King's College (JANUS catalogue description)
+- George Salt's Garden Journal, King's College (Janus catalogue description) (see 'Links')